luebbertevan/animal-shelter-management-platform/spec.md

 -   **Imports:** CSV template for migrating existing spreadsheets.
 -   **Bulk Intake Automation (Post-MVP):** Pipeline for uploading semi-structured rescue manifests (spreadsheets, PDFs, email dumps) and converting them into animal profiles using AI-assisted extraction.
 -   **Exports:** PDF or CSV report for animal summaries and task compliance.
+-   **Data Export Failsafe (Post-MVP):** Ability to export critical data (animals, fosters, assignments, messages) to CSV/Google Sheets format for emergency access if app goes down.
 -   **Audit Trail:** Store immutable event history for compliance and debugging.
 -   **Media Handling:** Limit upload sizes; auto-generate thumbnails; ensure secure signed URLs.
 -   **Petstablished Compatibility:** App designed to work alongside Petstablished.
 Application process remains in Petstablished; app handles day-to-day coordination.
 Future integration will enable data sync (see Stretch Roadmap).
+-   **Coordinator Fostering Edge Case:** Coordinators may also foster animals.
+System should handle this by:
+    -   Allowing coordinators to have ui for both roles.
+    -   Coordinators can see their own foster assignments in addition to all animals.
+    -   Coordinators can update animals they're fostering (same permissions as regular fosters for their assigned animals).
+    -   UI should show coordinator-specific features alongside foster features when coordinator is also fostering.

 ### Stretch Roadmap (Post-MVP)